- Information Technology, New Media and Advertising

 - Bowling Green State University, B.A., 1988, summa cum laude, Phi Beta Kappa

 - U.S. District Court for the Southern District of Ohio

-Craig is a partner in the Vorys Columbus office and a member of the technology and intellectual property group.
+Craig is a partner in the Vorys Columbus office and a member of the firm’s technology and commercial transactions practice.
 He has counseled purchasers, vendors, manufacturers and users in all aspects of technology transactions and has assisted clients in software, computer, e-commerce, copyright, database, mobile application and confidentiality matters.

 Career highlights include:

 - Structuring and negotiating major retailers’ website platforming and e-commerce agreements

 - Representing a major financial institution in obtaining mobile e-commerce banking solutions and fraud protections from a major vendor

 - Counseling multiple clients when acquiring, selling, protecting and escrowing intellectual property in commercial, lending and corporate transactions

 - Drafting variety of form contracts for technology service providers, including consultants, credit card payment gateways, on-line merchants, and digital signage network providers